gbullard8/SkillTree/README.md

 ## Updating Skill Data

-1. Export Skill and/or Image data from Unity project.
-Currently saves locally, will update to export to develop github branch.
+1. Export skill and/or image data from the Unity project.
+The export currently saves locally, but will be updated to export to the develop GitHub branch.
 2. Replace `src/data/SkillData.json` with the new export to update skill data.
-Replace `public/icons` with the new exported icons folder.
+Replace `public/icons` with the newly exported icons folder.
 3. Check `src/services/LoadSkillTrees.ts` for exclusions, dependency rename fixes, and layout mirroring.
-4. Review `src/data/specialValues.ts` when AP cost, duration, range, or blast radius export values are incorrect and set overrides.
+4. Review `src/data/specialValues.ts` when exported AP cost, duration, range, or blast radius values are incorrect, and set overrides.
-5. If skill deals damage or healing set the values in  `src/data/hardcodedDamage.ts`.
-Values were far too complex to export.
+5. If a skill deals damage or healing, set the values in `src/data/damageValues.ts`.
+These values were too complex to export cleanly.
 6. Review `src/data/statusEffects.ts` for new status names.
 7. Run `npm start` or `npm run build` and inspect each tree.